 Please note that AccessNI Checks will not be processed until an ID Validation form has been received.
 This must be signed by a Club committee member or work colleague.
 We also require copies of THREE ID documents.
 If your club committee member or work colleague is not available to verify your ID documents and sign the ID Validation form, this can be done in the Athletics NI office.
 Verification of Access NI documents is available on Thursdays by Luke Dinsmore in the Athletics NI office.
 Please contact Luke directly via firstname.lastname@example.org to arrange a time for ID validation or for any further support.

-Please note that due to the updated Access NI system, if we have not received your ID Validation Form within 90 days of completing the online Enhanced Access NI Check, your check will be removed and you will have to complete it again.
+Please note that due to the updated Access NI system, if we have not received your ID Validation Form, along with 3 copies of ID within 90 days of completing the online Enhanced Access NI Check, your check will be removed and you will have to complete it again.

 Please note that as of 1st April 2019 ALL coaches who wish to renew their license must complete an online UKA Safeguarding course via the Athletics Hub.
 Please see below for a Step by Step guide on how to set up your Athletics Hub profile and complete the Safeguarding course: